 Locate a McGill regional composting facility

-McGill-owned facilities include two in North Carolina, one in Virginia and two in Ireland.
+McGill owns and/or operates multiple industrial composting facilities in the eastern U.S. including North Carolina, South Carolina, and Virginia, plus two in Ireland.
 In the U.S., the McGill corporate office is located at the McGill-Merry Oaks facility near Raleigh, NC.
 The McGill facility near Glenville in County Cork is HQ for our Ireland operations.

 HOURS OF OPERATION: McGill corporate and facility offices are open 8a-5p Monday-Friday, except for holidays.
 Processing plant hours vary, depending on production schedules.
 Inbound transportation is scheduled to meet the needs of our contract customers.
 Before- or after-hours delivery of compost products can be arranged.